Meta-Learning for Simple Regret Minimization: Frequentist Analysis

 with probability $1-\delta$ for $\delta\in(2e^{-d},1)$. \end{corollary}

 Now we can bound the meta simple regret as follows.

 \corfLinSR*

-\begin{proof} we decompose the frequentist meta simple regret in three terms.
+\begin{proof} First assume we have $m_0$ exploration tasks, for $m\geq m_0$.
+We decompose the frequentist meta simple regret in three terms.
 As Gaussian is a $\sigma$-Sub-Gaussian distribution, then by Hoeffding's inequality we can upper bound the simple regret of the exploration tasks as follows.
 We know

 with probability at least $1-\sqrt{\delta}$.
 Then for the rest of the tasks, we can use the following decomposition

 where $\alg^*$ is the algorithm that knows the correct prior $P_{\theta_*}$.
 Now by \cref{prop:cum2sim} and a problem-independent cumulative regret bound of TS for linear bandits \citep{abeille17linear}, we can bound the first term by $O(m d^{3/2}\sqrt{n}\log K/n)=O(m \frac{d^{3/2}\log K}{\sqrt{n}})$.
 The second term is bounded for any $\gamma$-Monte Carlo algorithm based on \cref{cor:frqMSR-LinGaus} by